aidan-gibson/phoenix-config/README.md

 # TODO
 memorize all keybinds
+make sure if statements are turned into 'if/else if' where appropriate. go balls to the walls optimizing , making functions, etc. gonna be extending on this for years and small efficiency gains will be noticed day-to-day. find duplicated code fragments with jetbrains
 ## spaces
 fat presets. i hit one button and it knows what to do with all the windows.